 - Sleeping Pad: NeoAir XLite

 No matter which season, the components of a sleep system should meet the demands of the sleeper and overcome the challenges of the natural environment.

 For example, pretend you are a side sleeper in the Pacific Northwest, where it rains a considerable amount.
 Aim for roomier sleeping bag to accommodate side sleeping.
 Also, synthetic fill maintains its insulation performance when wet better than down.
 With the comfort-minded W.A.R.M. fit and water-resistant eraLoft™ synthetic fill, the Saros 20F/-6C is an ideal choice here.

 Note: If the forecast is wet and all you have is a down bag, no problem.
 Just take extra precautions to keep your bag dry.
 With its incredible warmth-to-weight ratio and our water-resistant Hydrophobic Down on your side, down is still a great choice.

-Understanding your own brand of comfortable sleep is critical.
+Understanding your own brand of comfort is critical.
 If you sleep warm, perhaps you can save weight by utilizing a quilt.
 If you sleep on your side, look for pads that are at least 2 inches thick and sleeping bags that allow you generous range of movement.
-Those minimizing pack weight on a multi-day backpacking trip may select an entirely different system than those doing a quick and comfy overnighter in similar weather.
+Those minimizing pack weight on a multi-day backpacking trip will have different priorities, and thus a different sleep system, than those doing a quick and comfy overnighter in similar weather.

-We understand that no two sleepers are alike just as no two trips present the same challenges.
-The Therm-a-Rest line of sleeping pads and bags has been developed to meet individual needs across the globe.
+We understand that no two sleepers are alike, just as no two trips present the same challenges.
+The Therm-a-Rest line of sleeping pads and bags has been developed to meet individual for any conditions on earth.
 Whether you are pushing into the high alpine or crashing in the backyard with your kids, you can find your ideal sleep system at thermarest.com.
 Leave us a comment about your sleep system and how you could make it better!